 OFFERED: Sem.
 I, 2024-25.
+3340 Sociology of Sport

 Examines sports and their part in the lives of people, communities, and our society.
 Encourages students to ask critical questions regarding how sports impact the world in which we live.
 Investigates the influence of sports on children, gender, race, social class, media, the economy, and religion.
 Applies to liberal arts writing-intensive requirement.
 OFFERED: Sem.
 II.